HadiRawal/1.Solidity_Basics/README.md

 # 1.Solidity_Basics
-Built and to be run on https://remix.ethereum.org/ 1.Intro          7.Modifier                        13.Payable & Transfer
+0.Built and to be run on https://remix.ethereum.org/ 1.Intro          7.Modifier                        13.Payable & Transfer
 2.Variables      8.Functions                       14.Visibility
 3.Struct         9.Conditional Statements (IF)     15.Memory